-ParticleB Research Program
+ParticleB Research Team

 ParticleB is aiming to apply scientific research in AI and data analytics to products using a problem design mindset.
 We are currently focused on developing an automated trading platform tailored specifically to optimize risk-anchored portfolios.
 Natural language processing, exploratory data analysis, recommendation systems and data storytelling are also a few domains in which we have ongoing projects.